mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 A key that appears only in the counters has no SAP event and no SERP impression to describe the client, so without this it would publish measures with no `country`, `locale`, operating system, `channel` or anything else.
 That is not a rare corner: legacy-only keys are roughly a quarter of the table's rows.

 `legacy_with_client_info_cte` supplies them.
-It reads `legacy_raw_cte` — the same read the counters use, not a second scan of `metrics_v1` — and reduces it to one row per `client_id` and `submission_date`, keeping the latest ping by `ping_info.seq` with `document_id` as a deterministic tiebreaker.
+It reads `legacy_base_cte` — the same read the counters use, not a second scan of `metrics_v1` — and reduces it to one row per `client_id` and `submission_date`, keeping the latest ping by `ping_info.seq` with `document_id` as a deterministic tiebreaker.
 Client-day is the finest grain available, because the metrics ping carries no engine or access point and its counters are interval totals rather than timestamped events. `legacy_parity_counters_cte` then left-joins it, and `clients_with_adblocker_addons_cte`, on `(client_id, submission_date)` — the same shape the two `_is_enterprise_cte`s use.
 Both are left joins, so a counter key survives even where no metrics-ping row describes the client.

-These values are only ever reached where both pipelines are absent, since `join_sap_serp_cte` coalesces SERP, then SAP, then legacy.
+These values are only ever reached where both pipelines are absent, since `join_sources_cte` coalesces SERP, then SAP, then legacy.
 Where a pipeline has the row, the pipeline's value wins.

 Two columns cannot be filled this way and are `null` on a legacy-only row: